komodobear/AaronWeather-AndroidApp/README.md

 ## CI/CD

-- Fully integrated with GitHub Actions for continuous integration
+- Fully integrated with GitHub Actions for continuous integration and continuous deployment
 - Runs unit, instrumentation, and end-to-end tests on every push to `main`
 - Creates a new release with the generated signed APK whenever a new tag is pushed